Castor Oil Suppliers

 Castor oil also contains a toxin by the name of Ricin, when administered in very low dosages this toxin can act as a germicidal.
 Castor oil also contains Undecylenic Acid which due to its disinfectant and germicidal properties is very useful in fighting skin diseases and other issues caused by bacterial or fungal infections.

-Uses of Castor Oil
+Castor Oil Uses

 The castor plant is a large, leafy, tropical-looking plant with red or green “beans”.
 The castor bean is not a true bean; it is a thick round seed with small bumps on the surface.
 The seeds of the plant contain approximately 60% vegetable oil, which is rich with ricinolein, a glyceride of ricinoleic acid.
 This is the part that is extracted for manufacturing.